David Plouffe: Post-White House career

+as a verb for being confidently wrong.

 In January 2017, Plouffe was hired by Mark Zuckerberg to lead policy and advocacy at the Chan Zuckerberg Initiative.
-He leads a bipartisan policy board alongside Ken Mehlman where they announce policy members and work to find opportunities to work with the government.
+He led a bipartisan policy board alongside Ken Mehlman where they announced policy members and worked to find opportunities to work with the government.

-In September 2019, Plouffe was invited to join the board of directors of ACRONYM, a liberal nonprofit group focused on digital messaging, by the CEO Tara McGowan.
+In September 2019, Plouffe was invited to join the board of directors of ACRONYM, a liberal nonprofit group focused on digital messaging, by CEO Tara McGowan.
 He advises program work at ACRONYM and bolsters the organization's fundraising efforts.

-Plouffe hosts a podcast, Campaign HQ with David Plouffe which is a partnership with Cadence13.
+Plouffe hosts a podcast, Campaign HQ with David Plouffe, which is a partnership with Cadence13.

+In August 2024, Plouffe joined the Kamala Harris presidential campaign as a senior advisor.

+In June 2025, Plouffe joined the global advisory council of Coinbase, a US-based cryptocurrency exchange.

 Controversy

 Plouffe has drawn criticism for his paid speaking engagements abroad while on hiatus from advising Obama.
 In early 2009, Plouffe spoke in Baku, Azerbaijan, for $50,000.
 The event's sponsor had ties to Azerbaijan's authoritarian government.
 Following complaints from human rights groups, Plouffe donated his speaking fees to the National Democratic Institute.

 In December 2010, Plouffe received $100,000 for two speeches in Nigeria from an affiliate of the South African telecommunications company MTN Group.
 At the time, MTN had been doing business with the government of Iran since 2005.
 MTN later came under increased scrutiny by the United States due to allegations that the Iranian government used the MTN network to track and monitor dissidents.
 MTN has been listed on the "Iran Business Registry" of watchdog group United Against Nuclear Iran since 2009.
 White House spokesman Eric Schultz stated that Plouffe had only spoken to the group about digital communications and cellular technology, and had declined to meet with the company's leadership.
-Schultz also said the criticism of Plouffe's speeches before he joined the White House was "misplaced".
+Schultz also said the criticism of Plouffe's speeches before he joined the White House was "misplaced."

 In 2013, in response to accusations from Congressman Darrell Issa (R-CA) that the Obama administration knew about the IRS targeting of not-for-profit conservative groups for extra scrutiny, Plouffe tweeted: "Strong words from Mr Grand Theft Auto and suspected arsonist/insurance swindler.
 And loose ethically today", referring to two incidents in Issa's past.
 In 1972, while a teenager, Issa was accused of stealing a Maserati sports car; the charges were later dropped.
 In 1982, a Cleveland warehouse belonging to Issa burned to the ground.
 The fire was ruled suspicious and Issa collected an insurance payout, but he was not charged with any crime.

 In February 2017, Plouffe was fined $90,000 by the Chicago Board of Ethics for the violation of ethics rules when he failed to register as a lobbyist after contacting Chicago Mayor Rahm Emanuel to help Uber with regulations for picking up travelers at Chicago airports.
 The board fined Uber $2,000 as well for hiring a lobbyist who violated the city's lobbying laws.